amilkyboi/netnate/content/posts/packages.md

 ## Other Useful Packages

-Things that I use more often than not, but it really depends on the type and scale of the document that I'm working on.
+Packages I use depending on the type and scale of the document itself.

 1. `amssymb` - provides an extended symbol collection as a superset of [`amsfonts`](https://ctan.org/pkg/amsfonts) that includes some more obscure symbols
    - `amsfonts` is included and loads things like `\mathbb` for characters like \\(\mathbb{R}\\)